The 20 Best Autosomal Dominant Hypocalcemia Doctors Near Me in New Castle, PA

 Offers Telehealth

 Joann Lamb is a primary care provider, practicing in Family Medicine in New Castle, Pennsylvania.
 Dr. Lamb is rated as an Advanced provider by MediFind in the treatment of Autosomal Dominant Hypocalcemia.
-Her top areas of expertise are Sitosterolemia, Heart Failure with Preserved Ejection Fraction (HFpEF), High Cholesterol, Myelodysplastic Syndrome (MDS), and Ureteroscopy.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Sitosterolemia, Heart Failure with Preserved Ejection Fraction (HFpEF), High Cholesterol, Myelodysplastic Syndrome (MDS), and Ureteroscopy.

 Advanced in Autosomal Dominant Hypocalcemia